Protecting Your Elderly Loved Ones

 - Managing medical decisions

 WHEN YOU NEED AN EXPERIENCED GUARDIANSHIP LAWYER, CALL US

-The attorneys at Cohen & Cohen Law Group, P.C., have extensive experience providing legal guidance in the full range of estate planning and elder law matters.
+The attorneys at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C., have extensive experience providing legal guidance in the full range of estate planning and elder law matters.
 We encourage you to contact our Queens office to discuss your unique dilemma.
-You can reach us by calling 800-247-8164or by completing our online contact form.
+You can reach us by calling 800-247-8164 or by completing our online contact form.